wde11/ASUS_VIVOBOOK_GRUB_Theme/README.md

 ### Uninstall

 > [!WARNING]
-> Make sure to not delete the file before uninstall the grub theme.
+> Don't delete the cloned file when uninstalling the grub theme.

 1. Revert back to terminal:
     ```sh